ibm-cloud-docs/hp-virtual-servers/byoi.md

    :   This parameter can be set if the image does not require any allowed environment variables.
 In this case,  you don't need to provide the `allowed-env-keys` parameter.
 If you do, it is ignored.

    `--image-key-id IMAGE-KEY-ID`
    :   The ID of the root key that was used to sign the image.
-It must contain 64 characters.
+It must contain 64 characters long.
 If the image-key-id is not specified, the command first tries to determine the ID automatically by requesting the container registry notary service.
 You are prompted for this parameter for Docker Hub images.

+   `--fingerprint FINGERPRINT`
-If the image is in ICR, the fingerprint of the gpg key that is used to sign the image must be provided.
-This parameter is optional for a DCT signed image in Docker Hub.
+   :   If the image is in ICR, the fingerprint of the gpg key that is used to sign the image must be provided.
 You can get the fingerprint by using the `gpg --list-keys name_of_the_key` command.
 For example, when you run the `gpg --list-keys latestnewkey` command, the following snippet is an example of the output:
        ```buildoutcfg
        pub   rsa4096 2023-01-12 [SCEA] [expires: 2024-04-28]
              322A65D5B50BF16F5FDB6D7173943217FCD72F51
        uid           [ultimate] latestnewkey
        <latestnewkey@example.com>
-       sub   rsa4096 2023-01-12 [SEA] [expires: 2024-04-28]
+       sub   rsa4096 2023-01-1--fingerprint FINGERPRINT2 [SEA] [expires: 2024-04-28]
        ```
        {: screen}